intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 > `-fsycl-device-code-split[=value]`
 >
-> This switch is a hint that can help optimize the JIT time performance by
+> This switch helps optimize the JIT time performance by adjusting the way
-> adjusting the way kernels are grouped together into device images.
-The value
+> kernels are grouped together into device images.
+The value `off` places most
-> `off` places most kernels into one large device image, which avoids some
+> kernels into one large device image, which avoids some duplicated code but
-> duplicated code but results in all kernels being JIT compiled whenever one of
+> results in all kernels being JIT compiled whenever one of them is submitted
-> them is submitted to a device.
-The values `per_kernel` and `per_source`
+> to a device.
+The values `per_kernel` and `per_source` cause kernels to be
-> cause kernels to be split into multiple device images, which can avoid JIT
+> split into multiple device images, which can avoid JIT overhead for kernels
-> overhead for kernels that are never submitted to a device.
-However, these
+> that are never submitted to a device.
+However, these values can also cause
-> values can also cause common functions to be duplicated if they are shared by
+> common functions to be duplicated if they are shared by kernels in two or
-> kernels in two or more device images.
+> more device images.
 >
-> Normally, this switch is just a hint, and DPC++ may perform additional device
+> Normally, this switch specifies only a minimum granularity for device code
+> splitting, and DPC++ may perform additional device code splits beyond those
-> code splits beyond those that are requested.
-However, translation units that
+> that are requested.
+However, translation units that are compiled with
-> are compiled with `-fsycl-assume-all-kernels-run-on-targets` have stricter
+> `-fsycl-assume-all-kernels-run-on-targets` have stricter guarantees.
+All
-> guarantees.
-All kernels from translation units that are compiled with the
+> kernels from translation units that are compiled with the same set of targets
-> same set of targets are first logically bundled into the same device image.
+> are first logically bundled into the same device image.
+Kernels in each of
-> Kernels in each of these device images are then split exactly as specified by
+> these device images are then split exactly as specified by
 > `-fsycl-device-code-split`.
 For example, when source files are compiled with
 > `-fsycl-assume-all-kernels-run-on-targets=X` and then linked with
 > `-fsycl-device-code-split=off`, all kernels in those source files are